HealthInformaticsUT/EstonianOMOPMappings/ncsp/README.md

 Codes are taken from the [Publishing Centre](https://pub.e-tervis.ee/classifications) managed by Health and Welfare Information Systems Centre (TEHIK), see [here](https://pub.e-tervis.ee/classifications/NCSP).

 We use the [NOMESCO Classification of Surgical Procedures Version 1.6](http://pub.e-tervis.ee/classifications/NCSP/7/NCSP.pdf), which remains valid as of 2024.
-Although TEHIK has restored the full hierarchy of the NOMESCO classification system from 2022 to 2024, we haven't updated the NCSP code set since 2022.
-Despite this, the majority of the codes have remained unchanged.

 The mappings in this CSV file were created using the OHDSI tool [Usagi](https://ohdsi.github.io/Usagi/).